makimenko/angular-template-for-threejs/README.md

 - [**atft library**](https://www.npmjs.com/package/atft): Reusable Angular library giving you all the Three.js bindings
   - SceneComponent with basic usage of scene, camera, lights, axis helper, raytracer, renderer
-  - Integrated Three.js examples as directives (e.g. OrbitControls, OBJLoader.
+  - Integrated Three.js examples as components (e.g. OrbitControls, OBJLoader.
 MTLLoader)
 - [**_this_ template repository**](https://github.com/makimenko/angular-template-for-threejs): Template and demo showing how to use atft.
 Use it as a template for _your project_ to get quickly started!

 ## Full Demo